OValery16/swap-face/README.md

 The version I release can be run on any computer or virtual machines (as long as the requirement are installed).

+## Floydhub

 The nice thing is that you can also run it easily on floydhub (which is a cloud GPU company).
-Please note that I don't work for this company (just that you often need GPU to train such model)
+Please note that I don't work for this company (just that you often need a good GPU to train such model)

 ## The weights